Hoyt Corkins

-Hoyt Bricken Corkins (born December 20, 1959 in Glenwood, Alabama) is an American professional poker player.
+Hoyt Bricken Corkins (born December 20, 1959) is an American professional poker player.

 Known for his softly-spoken voice and his aggressive style, Corkins has two World Series of Poker bracelets and two World Poker Tour titles.

 Early life

-He started playing at the age of 19 after receiving lessons from his father.
+Corkins was born in Glenwood, Alabama.
+He started playing at the age of 19 after receiving lessons from his father.Corkins's first tournament cash came in 1989, when he finished fourth in the $2,500 Pot-Limit Omaha event at the WSOP for $27,600.
+His first tournament victory was in the $200 PLO Rebuy at Amarillo Slim's Super Bowl of Poker.
 He is often known by his nickname "Cowboy" as he always wears a cowboy hat and boots to the table.
 However, he has been given other nicknames, including "Mr. Move All-In" by Phil Hellmuth Jr. Many players also call him "Nightmare".
 He often wears a pair of ear plugs while playing in live poker tournaments in order to prevent other players' chatter from affecting his game.

 World Series of Poker

 Corkins won a World Series of Poker bracelet and $96,000 for winning the 1992 $5,000 Pot Limit Omaha tournament.

 In November 2005, Corkins finished second to Mike Matusow in the World Series of Poker Tournament of Champions freeroll, receiving $325,000.

 In the 2007 World Series of Poker, Corkins won the $2,500 6 Handed No Limit Hold Em event, defeating Terrence Chan and winning over $515,000, in addition to the championship bracelet.

 At the 2008 World Series of Poker Main Event, Corkins finished in 162nd place out of 6,844 entries, earning him $41,816.